Myatthu17/AQI-website-project/README.md

 - **jQuery**: A JavaScript library for simplifying DOM manipulation and event handling.
 - **Bootstrap**: A front-end framework for responsive web design and components.
 - **FontAwesome**: A library for scalable vector icons used for enhanced UI elements.
+- **Flatpickr**: A lightweight and powerful date picker library used for selecting date ranges.

 ## Running the Application
-1. **Access the Website**: Open your web browser and navigate to the hosted website URL, or run the local server and open `http://localhost:3000` if running locally.
+1. **Access the Website**: Open your web browser and navigate to the hosted website URL https://myatthu17.github.io/AQI-website-project/, or run the local server and open `http://localhost:3000` if running locally.
 2. **Select Location**: Use the dropdown menus to choose a country and city to view specific air quality data.
 3. **View Charts**: Navigate to the `AQI vs Temperature or Humidity` tab to compare AQI data with environmental conditions.